 Cooking the perfect steak might not be the easiest thing in the world, but with practice, you can master it.
 Here's how to cook the perfect steak every time.

 Getting a steak ready to grill involves seasoning it and letting it get to the right temperature.
 The issue with temperature is that a cold steak will take longer to grill than a steak that's closer to room temperature.
 And longer cooking time makes a steak tougher.
 So it's never a good idea to grill a cold steak.
-What I like to do is take the steak out of the fridge about 20 minutes before I plan to cook it.
+We recommend taking the steak out of the fridge about 20 minutes before you plan to cook it.

 As for seasoning, the best way to season a steak is with Kosher salt and freshly ground black pepper.
-Finally, I like to brush a little bit of clarified butter onto a steak before I grill it.
+Finally, we like to brush a little bit of clarified butter onto our steak before we grill it.
 This adds flavor and helps prevent the steak from sticking to the grill.

 Grilling is the best way to cook a steak.
 That's because a grill gets really hot, which in turn means the steak cooks quickly.
 While there are alternatives to grilling, the goal is to cook the steak at a high temperature for a short amount of time, and grilling achieves that goal perfectly.
 The best way to grill a steak is to get the grill very hot and then place your prepped steak on the grill and don't touch it.
 After about three minutes, flip it over.

 Very important: Don't use a fork or a skewer or any other puncture-y kinds of tools to flip the steak.
 You don't want to poke any holes in the steak because its juices will leak out.
 The only tool you should use for turning a steak is a pair of tongs.
 A long set of tongs is good so that you don't burn your hands.